top of page

 Surrogacy can be an affirming option for transgender individuals and couples.
 I ensure your path honors both your identity and your family-building goals.

-• Reciprocal IVF: Some trans couples use reciprocal IVF so both partners are biologically involved, if medically possible.
+Reciprocal IVF: Some trans couples use reciprocal IVF so both partners are biologically involved, if medically possible, eliminating the need for surrogacy altogether.

 Legally, trans parents often use the same tools as other LGBTQ+ families: pre-birth orders, second-parent adoptions, or parentage orders to ensure full parental recognition.